The Turn

 ![]() |

-With this particular hand (nut flush draw plus one pair, with a kicker over the board with no straight on the board) #1 is out of the question with six players (including yourself) in the pot.
+With this particular hand (nut flush draw plus one pair, with a kicker over the board with no straight on the board) the first option is out of the question with six players (including yourself) in the pot.

 The second option (check and call) is viable, but should you make your flush on the river and bet out you may not get many callers.
 The advantage here is lower variance since you can easily dump your hand on the river if a club, ace, or five does not hit and if there are multiple callers.